 whoever rejoices in their misfortune will not go unpunished.”
 (Pr 17:5, NAB)

-“The poor” are not just those who have few monetary and material possessions, but also those who are less gifted in psychological maturity and a sensible personality.
+In the above quotation, “the poor” are not just those who have few monetary and material possessions, but also those who are less gifted in psychological maturity, or pleasant personalities, or wisdom.

 Here is what you can do.
 First, love them.
 Jesus commands: “Love one another, as I have loved you.”
 (Jn 15:12, NJB)

 Second, pray for them.
 You cannot change the hearts of fools by arguments and exhortations, or by shaming and rebuking.
 It is only by the grace of God that fools can be transformed to abandon their sin of pride and the desire for self-aggrandizement.